BGforgeNet/bg2-tweaks-and-tricks/tweaks-and-tricks/readme.txt

 #### No XP farming
-Remove rest spawns from the most tempting XP farming spots in BG1: wyvern cave, golem cave and ankheg cave.
+Disables the possibility of XP farming in the most tempting spots in BG1: wyvern cave, golem cave, ankheg cave and skeleton warrior trap (Durlag's tower).

 ## Installation